syncfusion-content/javascript-docs/js/HeatMap/Items-Mapping.md

 ## Appearance

-* You can customize the individual heatmap column using [columnStyle](/api/js/ejheatmap#members:itemsmapping-columnstyle "columnStyle") [width](/api/js/ejheatmap#members:itemsmapping-columnstyle-width "width"), [textAlign](/api/js/ejheatmap#members:itemsmapping-columnstyle-textalign "textAlign"), [headerTemplateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-headertemplateid "headerTemplateID") and [templateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-templateid "templateID") property.
+* To Align the text of an individual heatmap column, [columnStyle](/api/js/ejheatmap#members:itemsmapping-columnstyle "columnStyle") use [textAlign](/api/js/ejheatmap#members:itemsmapping-columnstyle-textalign "textAlign") property and to align text for an entire heatmap column, use [defaultColumnStyle](/api/js/ejheatmap#members:defaultcolumnstyle "defaultColumnStyle"), [textAlign](/api/js/ejheatmap#members:defaultcolumnstyle-textalign "textAlign").

-* You can customize the entire heatmap column using [defaultColumnStyle](/api/js/ejheatmap#members:defaultcolumnstyle "defaultColumnStyle"), [textAlign](/api/js/ejheatmap#members:defaultcolumnstyle-textalign "textAlign"), [headerTemplateID](/api/js/ejheatmap#members:defaultcolumnstyle-headertemplateid "headerTemplateID") and [templateID](/api/js/ejheatmap#members:defaultcolumnstyle-templateid "templateID") property.
+* The columnStyle [width](/api/js/ejheatmap#members:itemsmapping-columnstyle-width "width") property is used to define the width for a particular heatmap column.

+* The columnStyle [headerTemplateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-headertemplateid "headerTemplateID") is used to add the template within the header element of the particular column.

+* The columnStyle [templateID](/api/js/ejheatmap#members:itemsmapping-columnstyle-templateid "templateID") property is used to set an templateId for individual heatmap column.
+To set an template id for all heatmap columns, use defaultColumnStyle [templateID](/api/js/ejheatmap#members:defaultcolumnstyle-templateid "templateID") property.

 * To hide the cell content, use [heatmapCell](/api/js/ejheatmap#members:heatmapcell "heatmapCell") [showContent](/api/js/ejheatmap#members:heatmapcell-showcontent "showContent") property as hidden and use [showColor](/api/js/ejheatmap#members:heatmapcell-showcolor "showColor") property to specify whether the cell color can be visible or not.

 ## Virtualization